35 Employee engagement survey questions for higher productivity

 24. Is recognition meaningful when you receive it?

 When you recognize your team, make sure you’re acknowledging their experiences so they feel appreciated.
-Take the time to learn about what will resonate with them by being specific when describing their positive impact.
+Take the time to learn about what will resonate with them by being specific when describing their positive impact through employee recognition messages.

 25. Does your organization encourage employees to recognize each other?

-When employees feel seen and valued, they’re likely to feel more aligned with the company goals.
 Let employees know the importance of paying it forward by encouraging them to support one another.
-This facilitates teamwork, builds trust, and allows your people to know that they add value in their own ways.
+Peer recognition facilitates teamwork, builds trust, and allows your people to know that they add value in their own ways to other team members.

 26. Do you have a development plan aimed at improving your employees’ skills?

 Individual professional growth is unique to each team member.
-Support your team by curating thoughtful career development plans that take into consideration the skills, strengths, and areas of improvement of each team member.
+Support your team by curating thoughtful career development plans that take into consideration each team member's skills, strengths, and areas for improvement.

 27. Is there someone at work who helps you grow and develop?